-Steps Action 1 Make an arrangement for testing and pay the test costs.
-A list of designated testing agencies can be found at: www.cic.gc.ca/english/immigrate/skilled/language-testing.asp 2 Consult the "using your test results" section to determine how many points you will be awarded for your language proficiency.
-3 Submit the assessment results with your application.
-Do not request that your (IELTS, TEF) language test result be sent directly to the Visa Office.
-Submit your original test result with your complete application to the CIO.
-4 Your test results must not be more than one year old at the time that you submit your application.
+Steps Action 1 Make arrangements to take a language proficiency test with a designated testing agency and pay the test costs.
+A list of designated testing agencies can be found at: www.cic.gc.ca/english/immigrate/skilled/language-testing.asp 2 Submit the assessment results with your application.
+Do not request that your (IELTS-General Training, CELPIP-General or TEF) language test result be sent directly to the CIO.
+Submit your original language proficiency test results with your complete application to the CIO.
+3 Consult the " using your test results " section to determine how many points you will be awarded for your language proficiency.

-Note: Test results will be used as conclusive evidence of your language proficiency.
+Note: Test results from a designated testing agency will be used as conclusive evidence of your language proficiency.
 Other evidence in writing will not be accepted as evidence of language proficiency.